MaynardMiner/SWARM/config/oc/README.md

 ## AMD Example (Windows):

+**NOTE: AMD IS CURRENTLY NOT WORKING WITH THESE SETTINGS.
+HOWEVER, IF YOU SET AN OC THROUGH HIVEOS- IT WILL WORK!**
+**I JUST HAVE NOT UPDATED THE LOCAL OVERCLOCKING METHODS YET - LOW REQUESTS FOR IT, SINCE MOST USERS USE HIVEOS**

 AMD Windows works differently:

 CPU And Memory voltages are set across all P-States by default.
 You have three methods in which you can set overclock: